desec-io/desec-stack/docs/dyndns/configure.rst

 - Update Server ``update.dedyn.io``, or Update URL ``https://update.dedyn.io/``
 - Username (the full name of the domain you want to update, e.g. yourname.dedyn.io)
 - Hostname (same as your username)
-- Token (long random string for authorization, displayed after sign-up)
+- Token secret (long random string for authentication, displayed after sign-up)

 **Advanced API users:** The dynDNS token technically is a regular API token.
 You can also use the token to make requests to our REST API.
 (Currently, all